WakiMak/trentent.github.io-forked/_posts/2017-07-14-citrix-storefront-adventures-in-customization-customization-breaks-in-internet-explorer.md

 Notice when I click the application icon, TWO requests are made. Â The first one, GetLaunchStatus contains the headers that is passed to the SDK customization plugin, the second is a hidden iFrame to pull the ICA file.

-Now, if I login to a server or PC that I&#8217;ve never logged into before (so that I have a fresh profile) and launch IE and immediately go to Storefront, this is the result:
+Now, if I login to a server or PC that I've never logged into before (so that I have a fresh profile) and launch IE and immediately go to Storefront, this is the result:

 <div style="width: 1140px;" class="wp-video">
   <video class="wp-video-shortcode" id="video-2515-26" width="1140" height="351" preload="metadata" controls="controls"><source type="video/mp4" src="http://theorypc.ca/wp-content/uploads/2017/07/IE_Broken.mp4?_=26" /><a href="http://theorypc.ca/wp-content/uploads/2017/07/IE_Broken.mp4">http://theorypc.ca/wp-content/uploads/2017/07/IE_Broken.mp4</a></video>
 </div>

-Notice it only goes to &#8220;LaunchIca&#8221;. Â Because of this my ClientName is not modified.
+Notice it only goes to "LaunchIca". Â Because of this my ClientName is not modified.

-To validate the theory a bit further that something in Storefront maybe causing my issue, I opened up Chrome and changed it&#8217;s UserAgent to be identical of IE11 on Server 2008 R2:
+To validate the theory a bit further that something in Storefront maybe causing my issue, I opened up Chrome and changed it's UserAgent to be identical of IE11 on Server 2008 R2:

 <pre class="lang:default decode:true ">Mozilla/5.0 (Windows NT 6.1; WOW64; Trident/7.0; rv:11.0) like Gecko</pre>